-Candidate's Name Course Prefix/Number/Section Lesson Topic Grade Lesson Taught Ves No Semester: 🗌 Fall 🗌 Spring 🗌 Summer Year: 2016 2017 2018 2019 Directions: The statements on this form are characteristics and qualities that the Candidate is expected to demonstrate and which indicate the extent of his/her develo
+Candidate's Name Course Prefix/Number/Section Lesson Topic Grade esson Taught 🗌 Yes 🗌 No Semester: 🗌 Fall 🗌 Spring 🗌 Summer Year: 2020 2021 2021 022 2023

 Directions: The statements on this form are characteristics and qualities that the Candidate is expected to demonstrate and which indicate the extent of his/her development at this point in the preparation sequence.
-As you carefully consider each item, please place an X in the box next to the level of performance that the Candidate demonstrated.
+As you carefully consider each item, please place an X in the box in the level of performance that the Candidate demonstrated.
 Please select only one option for each lesson plan component.

-Evaluation Scale Exemplary (3 pts.): Candidate performed at a level well beyond that expected of a novice teacher (This rating reserved to highlight exceptional strengths .)
-Sound/Solid (2 pts.): Candidate performed commendably; reflective of successful efforts Acceptable (1 pt.): Candidate performed adequately with few exceptions; reflective of acceptable efforts Emerging/Needs Development (0 pts.): 0 Candidate performed at a level less than acceptable; reflective of the need to strengthen and/or develop
+Evaluati on Scale Exempla ry (3 pts.): Candidate performed at a level well beyond that expected of a novice teacher (This rating reserved to highlight exceptional strengths.)
+Sound/S olid (2 pts.): Candidate performed commendably; reflective of successful efforts Acceptal ble (1 pt.): Candidate performed adequately with few exceptions; reflective of acceptable efforts Emergin g/Needs Development (0 pts.): Candidate performed at a level less than acceptable; reflective of the need to strengthen and/or develop